- Diabetes is caused bynot having enough insulin.

 - Rapid deep breathing

-- Stomach pain and/or vomiting
+- Stomach pain or chest pain and/or vomiting

 - Coma, loss of consciousness

 Diabetic ketoacidosis is life-threatening and requires immediate medical treatment.

 If I stop eating sugary foods, will my diabetes go away?

 No. The glucose that your body uses for energy comes from many kinds of food, not just sugary foods.
 In fact, the major source of glucose for the body is not from sugar at all, but from foods such as cereal, bread, rice, pasta, and other grains.
 These foods are called carbohydrates.
 Dairy products, fruits, and vegetables all contain carbohydrates as well, but they are lower in carbohydrates than grains are.

 Carbohydrates are necessary to give your body enough energy to make it through the day.
 For this reason, it's important for you to eat a balanced diet that includes moderate amounts of carbohydrate containing foods.

 How did I get diabetes?